mohitshirole/Plagiarism-checker-Python/README.md

 Would you like to use a Python library instead to help you compare strings and documents without spending time writing the vectorizers by yourself, then take a look at [Pysimilar](https://github.com/mohitshirole/Plagiarism-checker-Python).

-## Explore it

-Explore it and twist it to your own use case.
-In case of any questions feel free to reach me directly at *isaackeinstein@gmail.com*.

-## Issues

-In case you have any difficulties or issues while trying to run the script you can raise an issue.

-## Pull Requests

-If you have something to add, I welcome pull requests on improvement; your helpful contribution will be merged as soon as possible.

-## Give it a Star

-If you find this repo useful, give it a star so that many people can get to know it.